 Many of the items on the menu reflect the time-honored recipes from Lucille.
 Of course, these trained chefs also embellish and create recipes of their own.
 Old standards like chili and biscuits are always on the menu.
 I would like to try their Southern fried chicken.
 It is sure to be a winner!

 Lisa ordered a small plate of green fried tomatoes to start the celebratory lunch.
 The sliced green tomatoes were coated with seasoned cornmeal and served with goat cheese and spicy aioli.
 They were delicious.
 When I make them at home, I dredge them in plain flour and fry them in oil with a little bacon fat, salt, and pepper.

-Lobster Cobb salad what was Lisa chose to order that day.
+Lobster Cobb salad was what Lisa chose to order that day.
 It was an elegant version of Cobb salad with poached lobster tail, avocado, bacon, sliced hard-boiled egg, mixed greens and the dressing which was described as grapefruit nuoc mam vin.
 Lisa certainly enjoyed it!

 I am still drooling over the shrimp and grits that I ordered.
 It is without exception the best version that I have ever eaten!
 I raved about it so much that when my husband dined there for the first time, it is the entrée that he also chose to eat.
 He enjoyed it immensely.
 Gulf shrimp and andouille sausage are served over stone mill grits with a sherry tomato broth.